juradom/GettingAndCleaningData/README.md

 10. Merge the training and the test sets to create one data set.

 11. Remove any columns that do not contain "mean" or "std" in their column names.
-Note: Derived columns from "mean" or "std" columns are not included.
-Also, the subjectId, activityId,and activityName columns are perserved for grouping and clarity purposes
+Note: the subjectId, activityId,and activityName columns were created/preserved for grouping and clarity purposes

 12. At this point you have the "initial" dataset required (filterMergedYX)